farli1001/farli1001/README.md

 - 👋 Hi, I’m @farli1001
 - 👀 I’m interested in frontend developer
-- 🌱 I’m currently learning tailwind
+- 🌱 I’m currently learning many scope of tech industri
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- enjoy....

 <!---
 farli1001/farli1001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.